top of page

 Oh no, we are all out of coffee!
 I will run out to shop to get some.

-MEANING 3: To Abandon
+MEANING 3: To abandon someone

 CEFR Language Level